radiantlogic-v8/documentation-new/documentation/deployment/configuration-promotion.md

 a.
 Click on the Configuration Promotion icon in the left navigation bar.

 b.
-From the Import Configurations tab, click on the Import Configurations button and confirm that you would like to proceed.
+From the Import Configurations tab, click on the IMPORT RESOURCES button and confirm that you would like to proceed.

 #### Manage any warnings that may appear